khalid-el-masnaoui/MySql-Notes/ARCHITECTURE.md

 _Consistency_
 >	The database should always move from one consistent state to the next.
 Consistency guarantees that changes made within a transaction are consistent with database constraints and maintaining the data integrity.
 This includes all rules, constraints, and triggers.
 If the data gets into an illegal state, the whole transaction fails.

+ _Isolation_
+>	Isolation ensures that all transactions run in an isolated environment.
+That enables running transactions concurrently because transactions don’t interfere with each other.